suaybdemir/Client-Server/README.md

 ## _STD_
 ```
-  Networking implementations on this folder by using standard library of C++
+  Networking implementations in this folder by using standard library of C++
 ```
 ## _BOOST_
 ```